 - Departure from the parking lot at the municipality New Belgrade at 8h

-- Journey through the Ibar Valley to the medieval fortress Maglič.
-Sightseeing of the fortress from where is a wonderful view to Ibar Valley.
+- Journey through the Ibar Valley close to the medieval fortress Maglič.

 - Continuation of the trip to the monastery Studenica, which for many is the most beautiful Serbian monastery.
 With the sophisticated architecture of the Byzantine-Raška school, it was built in a beautiful area in the 12th century.
 It was the cultural, spiritual and medical center of medieval Serbia.

-- In the afternoon we arrive at Golija in the village of Dajići and accommodate to our hosts.
-Accommodation in comfortable apartments.
+- In the afternoon we will arrive at Golija Odvracevnica and accommodate in the motel "Kuc"

 - Dinner.
-Superb homemade food to complement your experience in this mountain village.
+Superb homemade food that will complete your experience in this mountain ambiance.
 Socializing.
 Overnight stay.

 Information about a hiking trail: length 15 km, ascend and descent around 500 m